bcbio/bcbio-nextgen/docs/contents/configuration.rst

       In tumor-only mode the indels from scalpel will reflect all indels in the sample, as there is currently no way of separating the germline from somatic indels in tumor-only mode.
+-  ``variant_regions`` BED file of regions to call variants in.
+See the section on :ref:`input-file-preparation` for tips on ensuring this file matches your reference genome.
+-  ``mark_duplicates`` Identify and remove variants [true, false] If true, will perform streaming duplicate marking with `samblaster`_ for paired reads and `biobambam's bammarkduplicates`_ for single end reads.
+-  ``recalibrate`` Perform base quality score recalibration on the aligned BAM file.
+Defaults to gatk. [false, gatk]
+-  ``realign`` Perform realignment around indels on the aligned BAM file.
+Defaults to no realignment since realigning callers like FreeBayes and GATK HaplotypeCaller handle this as part of the calling process. [false, gatk]
+- ``effects`` Method used to calculate expected variant effects.
+Defaults to `snpEff`_ and `Ensembl variant effect predictor (VEP)`_ is also available with support for `dbNSFP`_ annotation, when downloaded using :ref:`datatarget-install`. [snpeff, vep, false]
+-  ``remove_lcr`` Remove variants in low complexity regions (LCRs) for human variant calling. `Heng Li's variant artifacts paper`_ provides these regions, which cover ~2% of the genome but contribute to a large fraction of problematic calls due to the difficulty of resolving variants in repetitive regions.
+Removal can help facilitate comparisons between methods and reduce false positives if you don't need calls in LCRs for your biological analysis. [false, true]
 - ``indelcaller`` For the MuTect SNP only variant caller it is possible to add calls from an indelcaller such as scalpel, pindel and somatic indel detector (for Appistry MuTect users only).
 Currently an experimental option that adds